 Certainly, China is still heavily under-represented in global allocations.
 Since MSCI’s announcement last year of the upcoming A-share inclusion, foreign investor participation in A-shares has increased by around 30%, noted US fund house T. Rowe Price, citing data from research firm CEIC.

-Yet China’s domestic market is still dominated by local retail investors, with foreign participation in A-shares still very modest at about 2% as of March 2018, added T. Rowe in a commentary following the review announcement early this morning.
+Yet China’s domestic market is still dominated by local retail investors, with foreign participation in A-shares still very modest at about 2% as of March 2018, added T. Rowe Price in a commentary following the review announcement early this morning.
 That compares to close to 40% foreign participation in other North Asian markets such as Taiwan and Korea, it added.